 Before you can estimate the cost of a power washing job, you need to know how much it will cost you in materials and overhead.
 To do this, start by estimating the space you’ll be cleaning.

 Then, calculate the cost of the materials you’ll need and the supplies like hot water units, electric motor, pressure-washers, trailer, nozzles, jet, etc. Finally, add in your overhead costs, such as insurance and rental costs.
 By doing this, you’ll have a clear idea of how much it will cost you to power wash a home or business.

 Make sure to include a factor for contingencies

 Every pressure washing job has some risks and hazards.
 That’s where you need to include a factor for contingencies and unforeseeable circumstances in your direct costs.
 This way, if something unexpected comes up, you won’t be caught off guard and end up losing money on the job.

-As a general rule of thumb, you can add approximately 10% of the overall cost of power washing as a factor for constancies.
-Anyhow, you have to identify and show it separately in your quote for the client to clearly know the head of amount.
+As a general rule of thumb, you can add approximately 10% of the overall cost of power washing.
+Anyhow, you have to identify and show it separately in your quote for the client to clearly know the amount.

 Time to call experts

 Estimating a pressure washer job is not a simple and straightforward process.
 With so many variables and different nature of jobs; it is quite difficult to balance winning bids and profit margins.
 That’s where services of a reputable estimation and takeoff company like Real Estimate Service comes handy.
-We’re a team of highly talented estimators and we’ll help you in winning profitable bids and have instant boost in your profits.
+We’re a team of highly talented estimators and we’ll help you in winning profitable bids.